ciprianhutanu/Java_Football_Simulator/README.md

 The player has 3 choices from this point:
 1. To simulate one stage.
 > In this version the only event it generates is the **GOAL**
 > event.
-It is a balanced on the team overall rating, with
+It is balanced on the team overall rating, with
 > attackers having the higher chance of scoring.
 2. To display the league table.
 3. To close the program.